 - Build data inventories and records pertaining to California residents.

 - Consider alternative business models, such as California-only sites, services, offerings.

 - Design processes that allow data subjects to submit requests.

 - Create a link for “Do not sell my personal information” on the business’ website homepage in a place that is a clear and easily accessible for consumers and implement procedures to accommodate these requests.

-As new revisions and amendments are made to this groundbreaking regulation, we will continue to share more insights and updates.
 In the meantime, download our free guide to the CCPA and the GDPR to keep these changes top of mind.

 Disclaimer: Focal Point Data Risk, LLC is not a law firm and does not provide legal advice.
 This content is intended for informational purposes only.